diafygi/byoFS/README.md

 *"But why would I send my app's data to an arbitrary third party?"*

-byoFS includes the [Stanford Javascript Crypto Library](https://crypto.stanford.edu/sjcl/), and non-public data is encrypted before it is sent to the connected datastore (i.e. client-side crypto).
+byoFS uses [WebCryptoAPI](http://http://www.w3.org/TR/WebCryptoAPI/), and non-public data is encrypted before it is sent to the connected datastore (i.e. client-side crypto).
 This allows you to securely store data on the user's choice of third party datastore.
 If you mark a file as public, it will not be encrypted.

 This philosophy of splitting up app vs. datastore also has privacy advantages for the user.
 It allows neither the app nor the datastore to know the contents user's data.
 The app server just sees an anonymous request, and the datastore server just sees encrypted files.